 On the subject of excise before the days of British rule our Use of ininformation is scanty.
-But there is enough to prove that the toxicatiny habit of drinking, and even of excessive drinking, was not un- /ilndiTP!:'K1 known, and that the native rulers realized revenue therefrom.
-Muhnn-Dr. Rajendralala Mitra, in a paper contributed to the Bengal Asiatic Society's Journal1, showed by many citations from Sanskrit literature, ancient and mediaeval, that spirits and other intoxicating drinks have been extensively used in India at all times and by all classes.
-While admitting that their use had been condemned by moralists and lawgivers, he proved that rice-spirit was sold and drunk, and used in sacrifices, in the earliest Vedic times ; that the leading characters of the Mahabharata were addicted to strong drink ; that the Ramayana frequently notices spirit drinking with evident approbation; that in the time of Kalidasa drinking seems to have been very common not only among men. but even among women of high rank : that the Puranas abound in descriptions of spirits and of drinking ; and that the Tantras afford indubitable proofs of a strong attachment 011 the part of a large section of the Hindus to over-indulgence in spirituous drinks.
-There are many references to the use of spirits in Buddhist works, and it was stringently prohibited in the scriptures of that laith.
-The Koran, too, prohibits drinking, and the prohibition is heeded to the present day by the orthodox followers of the Prophet.
-But there is abundant evidence to show that, under the Mughals, the drinking of spirituous liquors was commonly practised even in the capital of the emperors, and that excise (under the name of abkan) was a common source of revenue to the Muhammadan rulers of India, though their system was of a very rough description.
+But there is enough to prove that the toxicating habit of drinking, and even of excessive drinking, was not un- Hindu and known, and that the native rulers realized revenue therefrom.
+Muham-Dr. Rājendralāla Mitra, in a paper contributed to the Bengal times.
+Asiatic Society's Journal, showed by many citations from Sanskrit literature, ancient and mediaeval, that spirits and other intoxicating drinks have been extensively used in India at all times and by all classes.
+While admitting that their use had been condemned by moralists and lawgivers, he proved that rice-spirit was sold and drunk, and used in sacrifices, in the earliest Vedic times; that the leading characters of the Mahābhārata were addicted to strong drink; that the Rāmāyana frequently notices spirit-drinking with evident approbation; that in the time of Kālidāsa drinking seems to have been very common not only among men, but even among women of high rank; that the Puranas abound in descriptions of spirits and of drinking; and that the Tantras afford indubitable proofs of a strong attachment on the part of a large section of the Hindus to over-indulgence in spirituous drinks.
+There are many references to the use of spirits in Buddhist works, and it was stringently prohibited in the scriptures of that faith.
+The Korān, too, prohibits drinking, and the prohibition is heeded to the present day by the orthodox followers of the Prophet.
+But there is abundant evidence to show that, under the Mughals, the drinking of spirituous liquors was commonly practised even in the capital of the emperors, and that excise (under the name of $\bar{a}bk\bar{a}rt$ ) was a common source of revenue to the Muhammadan rulers of India, though their system was of a very rough description.
 The limitations imposed on the manufacture and sale of liquor, when occasional and limited attempts at total prohibition in a few places had proved unsuccessful, were devised with the sole object of raising revenue and without any design of regulating or controlling consumption.
 The system in general force was one of farming, the right of manufacture and sale being given to the highest bidder.